-In this example, local_host is the host name or IP address of the system that you want to use to display Oracle Universal Installer (your workstation or PC).
+In this example, local\host is the host name or IP address of the system that you want to use to display Oracle Universal Installer (your workstation or PC).

-12. If you determined that the /tmp directory has less than 400 MB of free disk space, then identify a file system with at least 400 MB of free space and set the TMP and TMPDIR environment variables to specify a temporary directory on this file system:

-a.
-To determine the amount of free disk space on the system, enter the following command:
+- 12. If you determined that the /tmp directory has less than 400 MB of free disk space, then identify a file system with at least 400 MB of free space and set the TMP and TMPDIR environment variables to specify a temporary directory on this file system: - a.
+Use the bdf command to identify a suitable file system with sufficient free space. - b.
+If you are not logged in as the root user, then enter the following command to switch user to root: